-The Lee Strasberg Theatre & Film Institute is proud to present a new podcast on acting: In the Chair, founded by NYU at Strasberg alumni Will Brockman and Samantha Vita.
-A round table discussion between students, faculty, and alumni, In the Chair will tackle current events, alumni news, and The Method – and give listeners a peek behind the famous red doors of Lee Strasberg’s acclaimed school for Method Acting.
+The Lee Strasberg Theatre & Film Institute is proud to present a new podcast on acting: In the Chair, founded by NYU Tisch at Strasberg alumni Will Brockman and Samantha Vita.
+A round table discussion between students, faculty, alumni, and invited industry guests, In the Chair will tackle current events, alumni news, and all things Method.
+Listeners will get a peek behind the famous Red Doors of Lee Strasberg’s acclaimed school for Method Acting.
 Tune in to In the Chair wherever you listen to your podcasts!

 The Evolution of Lady Gaga

 In this premiere episode, Will and Samantha are joined by Method Acting instructor Tim Martin Crouse and NYU Tisch at Strasberg student Jenna Fink.
 The group sits down to discuss the career and evolution of Young Actors at Strasberg alumna Lady Gaga, including her role in activism and the #MeToo movement.
 Tim, who taught Stefani Germanotta when she was a student at Strasberg, recalls her deliberate creation of the Lady Gaga persona.
 He cites her 2015 Oscars performance of The Sound of Music, describing how – for many – it was the first time hearing Stefani’s true voice.
 Her former teacher recounts how, in the face of Gaga’s meat dresses and spectacle, so many fans “didn’t know the depths of what she’s got to offer.”